As a congregation, we believe our mission is:

 Second Presbyterian Church was organized on May 27, 1897.
 A brick and stone church was built on West 8th Street in 1900.
-In 1930, the building was destroyed by fire, but was rebuilt and dedicated in 1931
+In 1930, the building was destroyed by fire, but was rebuilt and dedicated in 1931.

 Unity is composed of people of diverse talents, skills, and abilities, that we seek to blend.
-As part of the Presbyterian Church U.S.A., we continue to ask what it means to bear Christian witness.
-This church supports a wide ranging array of ministries beyond its walls, and its members are deeply involved in ministering through the Salvation Army, Share and Care, food pantries, food kitchens, the local hospital and other organizations.
-Our deacons minister to members in need.
-We have older members and younger ones.
-Some of our members serve as advisors to Youth Groups and children's Jr. Youth Club.
-Three Women's Circles offer fellowship in the morning, afternoon or evening.We host the Community Lenten Lunch series, and the Martin Luther King Jr. service and luncheon.
-We want others to feel welcome here.
+As part of the Presbyterian Church U.S.A., we continue to seek to bear witness to Jesus Christ as Lord.
+As part of that, we support a wide array of ministries "beyond our walls."
+Our members are involved in ministering through the Salvation Army, Share and Care, food pantries, food kitchens, the local hospital and other organizations.
+Our deacons minister to congregants in need.
+Our church has both young and old and everyone in between.